-As of December 31, 2022, our principal commitments consisted of obligations outstanding under operating leases and purchase obligations with one of the Company's component suppliers.
+As of March 31, 2023, our principal commitments consisted of obligations outstanding under operating leases and purchase obligations with one of our component suppliers.

 We lease our facilities under operating leases that expire at various dates through 2033.
 There have been no material changes in our principal lease commitments compared to those discussed in Management's Discussion and Analysis of Financial Condition and Results of Operations included in our Annual Report on Form 10-K for the fiscal year ended September 30, 2022.